 You will not have to look very hard to find all of the necessary things you need for your vacation to Guatemala City in Guatemala.
 There are plenty of hotels in this city which offer luxurious accommodations.
 These hotels are all very well maintained and the rooms are comfortable with air conditioning and large screens for movies.
 The recreation choices are very good in the city including the zip lining, deep sea fishing, rafting and horseback riding.
 The best time to visit this city is between the months of March and May.

-Up to date information for vaccinations before you travel to Guatemala are available from the NHS website
+Up to date information for vaccinations before you travel to Guatemala are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Guatemala read the Foreign & Commonwealth Office latest information for Guatemala.